WilsonNet/WilsonNet/README.md

 ## Professional work

-I have 2 years of experience as a front-end developer working for Nerdweb, in that timeframe I have done b2b projects for companies that have a very large reach inside Brazil, like Britânia, Philco, Positivo, Furukawa and others.
+I have 2 years of experience as a front-end developer working for Nerdweb, in that timeframe I have done b2b projects for companies that have a very large reach inside Brazil, like Britânia, Philco, Positivo, Furukawa, and others.

-Unfortunately my professional work is kept in a private Gitlab server.
-It's not avaiable to showcase here, but some websites are public and still in production, so you can take a look.
+Unfortunately, my professional work is kept on a private Gitlab server.
+It's not available to showcase here, but some websites are public and still in production, so you can take a look.

 ### Public websites that I coded the front-end from scratch and are still in production.
 - [Canova do Brasil](https://canovadobrasil.com.br/)
 - [On The List](https://onthelist.com.br/)

-### A few public websites that I've mantained
+### A few public websites that I've maintained
 - [Caldo Bom](https://caldobom.com.br/)
 - [Goodies Bakery](https://www.goodiesbakery.com.br/)
 - [Vapza](https://www.vapza.com.br/)
 - [Dia dos Pais Britânia](https://www.diadospaisbritania.com.br/)

 ## About my Github
-Most of stuff here are from tutorials that I follow along, there are very little projects that was made by me from scratch.
+Most of the stuff here is from tutorials that I follow along, there are very few projects that were made by me from scratch.

 Some of them are: